bennyaustin/pyspark-utils/CommonTransforms/README.md

 ```

 ### 10. calendar_to_julian
-Converts a calendar date to 5-digit julian date
+Converts a calendar date to 5-digit Julian date

   * **Parameters:**
    * subset - a mandatory list of columns that contain a date